civboot/fngi/notes/core_structs.md

 # Core Structs

-There are a few core
+There are a few core structs.

+[WIP]